PerttuHamalainen/MediaAI/README.md

 (*Images created using [GanBreeder](https://ganbreeder.app/)*)

-This repository contains the lecture materials and examples for [Aalto University]()'s Intelligent Computational Media course, instructed by [Perttu Hämäläinen](http://perttu.info) and [Koray Tahiroglu](http://mlab.taik.fi/~korayt/).
+This repository contains the lecture materials and examples for [Aalto University]()'s Intelligent Computational Media course, instructed by [Perttu Hämäläinen](http://perttu.info).

 Check [MyCourses](https://mycourses.aalto.fi/course/search.php?search=intelligent+computational+media#menu4) to see when the course is run for the next time!

+Follow the course's [Twitter feed](https://twitter.com/aaltomediaai) for links and resources.

 ## How to start?
 Syllabus and everything you need is here: [Lessons/README.md](Lessons/README.md).
 The material is designed to also support self-study.